This Student Guide to Counseling and Consultation Services (CCS) is designed to assist you in using services

 What To Expect: Student Responsibilities

-Due to COVID-19, all Counseling and Counseling Services will be provided through Telehealth.
+Due to COVID-19, Counseling and Counseling Services will be provided through Telehealth or in-person sessions based on discussion with your counselor.
 Please call our office at 906-227-2980 to schedule an appointment.
 More information on the Telehealth process.

 You are responsible for attending all scheduled appointments.
 Please give us as much notice as possible if you cannot keep an appointment so the time may be designated for someone else.
 All cancellations and reschedules can only be done by clients.
 No third parties (friends, family, staff) can call on your behalf.